jdtsmith/consult-jump-project/README.md

 Customize the variable `consult-jump-direct-jump-modes` to a list of modes (symbols) from which to jump directly to the project's dired buffer, if a project is selected, rather than prompting for files/buffers from that project.
 E.g. `(dired)` would indicate that invoking jump from a dired buffer and selecting a project would go directly to the project's dired buffer.

+`vc-annotate-background` and `vc-annotate-color-map` can be used to alter project age coloration.

 ## Related Packages

 - [consult](https://github.com/minad/consult): required dependency